ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ## Peer discovery

 At each slot, a node needs to be able to readily sample from *any* set of columns.
-To this end, a node should find and maintain a set of diverse and reliable peers that can regularly satisfy their sampling demands.
+To this end, a node SHOULD find and maintain a set of diverse and reliable peers that can regularly satisfy their sampling demands.

 A node runs a background peer discovery process, maintaining at least `TARGET_NUMBER_OF_PEERS` of various custody distributions (both `custody_size` and column assignments).
 The combination of advertised `custody_size` size and public node-id make this readily and publicly accessible.

 `TARGET_NUMBER_OF_PEERS` should be tuned upward in the event of failed sampling.

-*Note*: while high-capacity and super-full nodes are high value with respect to satisfying sampling requirements, a node should maintain a distribution across node capacities as to not centralize the p2p graph too much (in the extreme becomes hub/spoke) and to distribute sampling load better across all nodes.
+*Note*: while high-capacity and super-full nodes are high value with respect to satisfying sampling requirements, a node SHOULD maintain a distribution across node capacities as to not centralize the p2p graph too much (in the extreme becomes hub/spoke) and to distribute sampling load better across all nodes.

 *Note*: A DHT-based peer discovery mechanism is expected to be utilized in the above.
 The beacon-chain network currently utilizes discv5 in a similar method as described for finding peers of particular distributions of attestation subnets.
 Additional peer discovery methods are valuable to integrate (e.g., latent peer discovery via libp2p gossipsub) to add a defense in breadth against one of the discovery methods being attacked.